Buying and Selling Property in Benoni

 What sellers need to know about pricing in Benoni

-The most reliable pricing reference for a Benoni property is what comparable homes, same suburb, same property type, same size range, have actually transferred for at the Deeds Office in the past three to six months.
-Listed prices on Property24 reflect seller expectations, not market reality, in a buyer's market, the gap between listing price and transfer price can be 5% to 15%.
-An agent who provides you with Deeds Office transfer data, not just comparable listings, is the correct starting point for pricing.
+The most reliable pricing reference for a Benoni property is what comparable homes, same suburb, same property type, same size range, have transferred for at the Deeds Office in the past three to six months.
+Listed prices on Property24 reflect seller expectations, not market reality, and in a buyer's market the gap between listing price and transfer price can be 5% to 15%.
+An agent who provides you with Deeds Office transfer data, not only comparable listings, is the correct starting point for pricing.

 What buyers need to know before making an offer in Benoni